Are you looking for an effective way to filter email spam? You can do this using the built-in SpamAssassin tool can help.

 To do this:

-3. Once you have made your decision, click the blue Update Scoring Options button to complete the process and save your changes and then click on Return to overview.
+- Once you have made your decision, click the blue Update Scoring Options button to complete the process save your changes and then click on Return to Overview.

-Additionally, you can also enter emails in the whitelist and blacklist to ensure emails you want to receive don’t get blocked and that those you want blocking don’t get through.
+- Additionally, you can also enter emails in the whitelist and blacklist to ensure emails you want to receive don’t get blocked and that those you want to block don’t get through.

 To do this: